Skip to main content

 1. What should the end result be?

-2. Define this BEFORE you start creating messages or thinking about tactics.
+2. Define this BEFORE you start crafting messages or thinking about tactics.

-1. Who are you going to communicate with?
+1. Who are you communicating with?
 Who needs your information?

 3. Define your purpose!